-As a restaurant owner, you’re no stranger to the importance of promoting and marketing your business on all channels possible.
+As a restaurant owner, you’re no stranger to the importance of promoting and marketing your business on every channel possible.

-You have a steady flow of customers from maintaining a vibrant social media presence and from earning great reviews on sites like Yelp and TripAdvisor, what more could you be doing?
+You have a steady flow of customers from maintaining a vibrant social media presence and from earning great online review.
+What more could you be doing?

 Let’s explore everything you need to know about restaurant website management, including deciding whether to do it yourself or to outsource the operation to a digital media or marketing agency.